 - Successful secondary students schedule 60-90 minutes per day, per course to study and complete assignments.
 Elementary classes require a 5-8 hour weekly commitment.
 Students are expected to work consistently toward completion of their courses.
 Credit is earned by completing the course.

 - Computers do crash or experience technical problems.
 Student work still needs to be completed on a consistent weekly basis.
 The student is responsible to locate another computer with Internet access until their own is repaired or replaced.
 Suggestions: local library, friend’s home, or parent’s work.
-Students should save all assignments to an external drive.
+Students should save all assignments to the cloud or an external drive (Office 365 included).